humanprotocol/human-protocol/README.md

 **What is the HUMAN Network?**

 HUMAN is a permissionless protocol to facilitate the exchange of HUMAN work, knowledge, and contribution.
-Using the HUMAN, individuals, organizations or businesses can either create or complete tasks.
+Using HUMAN, individuals, organizations or businesses can either create or complete tasks.
 These are tasks that cannot typically be automated or completed by a machine.
 The types of work that are currently being completed using the HUMAN Protocol are: